XMU-Kuangnan-Fang-Team/GENetLib/docs/source/index.rst

 - Examples for main functions

-Welcome to provide your feedback, and the ways to contact us are provided in :ref:`Outlook <outlook-label>`.
+Welcome to provide your feedback, and the ways to contact us are provided in :ref:`outlook <outlook-label>`.

 .. toctree::
    :maxdepth: 2
    :hidden:

-   Introduction
+   introduction
-   Installation
+   installation
-   Methods/methods
+   methods/methods
-   Main Functions/main functions
+   main functions/main functions
-   References
+   references
-   Outlook
+   outlook